 - Unusual weight loss

 It is safer to stay off alcohol while treating depression.
 If you need help with quitting alcohol, you may want to talk to your physician so you can consider centers that would help you quit.
-You may need to undergo a detoxification process or your therapy may include the use of inpatient or outpatient services in specialized centers.

 How helpful was this post?